 3. Finally you sponsor witnesses for you before the entire Church.
 Standing by you as you are Confirmed, he or she proclaims by that gesture that you are ready and willing to accept the responsibilities and privileges of being a fully initiated member of the Catholic community.
 Since Confirmation is so linked with Baptism, consider choosing one of your Godparents for your Confirmation sponsor.
 As with Baptism, your sponsor is someone other than your parents because he or she will assist you in your continued faith journey.

 So in short your sponsor should ideally be one of your Godparents (this will complete the meaning of our baptism), lead a life in harmony with the practice of the Catholic faith, Baptized and Confirmed Catholic, be at least 16 years old and cannot be your mother or father.

-Sponsors are required to attend the 9th grade the Oneight session “Called to Witness” scheduled for Nov.
-17th for monthly students or February 28th for TGIF students.
+Sponsors are required to attend the 9th grade the Oneight session “Called to Witness”.
 This Oneight session helps the candidates and their sponsors to begin the final phase of the process for the Sacrament of Confirmation together.
 It emphasizes the importance of the candidate and sponsor relationship.
 If your sponsor is unable to attend, a parent may sit in as a substitute.

 8. Name - Here at Saint Ann’s we ask that you choose a name of a Saint from Sacred Scripture or our Tradition to take as part of marking this day with newness.

-9. Letter to Bishop Hennessey - Bishop Hennessey would like the 10th Grade students to answer the following questions in a neatly handwritten or typed letter.
-The letter should be turned in no later than June 1, 2014.
+9. Letter to Father Flavin - Father Flavin would like the 10th Grade students to answer the following questions in a neatly handwritten or typed letter.
+The letter should be turned in no later than October 1, 2017.